Here's what you need to know about the NYC housing lottery and the interview process.

 The housing units in the program come from private real estate developers and landlords who are given tax credits to set aside several apartments in a new development for affordable housing.
 Housing is considered “affordable” if it does not exceed 30% of a person’s gross yearly income.

 All electronic applications for New York City's lottery housing must be submitted on the NYC Housing Connect, an online portal implemented seven years ago, which is a part of the New York City Housing Development Corporation (HDC).
 The website is updated regularly with new listings.
-Some of the listings are found in buildings that are comprised of entirely below-market-rate apartments, or located in luxury developments or mixed buildings.
+Some of the listings are found in buildings that are comprised of entirely below-market-rate apartments or are located in luxury developments or mixed buildings.
 You can find a current listing of available housing lotteries here.
-To apply for a housing lottery, you must set up on account of the NYC Housing Connect portal by doing the following:
+To apply for a housing lottery, you must set up an account on the NYC Housing Connect portal by doing the following:

-• Do not apply for everything, as this is a big mistake.
+- Do not apply for everything, as this is a big mistake.
 The best rule of thumb is to only apply for properties that you qualify for based on your income and household size.
-As such, look carefully at each building's requirements, specifically its income limits and occupancy limit for each apartment.
+As such, look carefully at each building's requirements, specifically its income limits and occupancy limits for each apartment.

 New York’s Housing Preservation and Development and Housing Development Corporation Departments administer the program, set the rules, and run the lottery.